-(F) Grading Plan

-The grading plan shall be drawn on maps produced by one of the following processes: wash-off photographic polyester film, fixed line photographic polyester film, original ink drawing on polyester film or linen, or any other material approved by the public records administrator.
+- (12) If applicable, properly executed legal documents, including warranty deeds for any transfers of title to the party designated to maintain and operate the stormwater management system, shall be submitted with the final subdivision plan to be filed.
+All such documents shall be acceptable to the Town Attorney and the Commission and shall be filed with the East Lyme Town Clerk simultaneously with the filing of the approved final subdivision maps. - (F) Grading Plan The grading plan shall be drawn on maps produced by one of the following processes: wash-off photographic polyester film, fixed line photographic polyester film, original ink drawing on polyester film or linen, or any other material approved by the public records administrator.
 They shall be submitted on sheets twenty-four (24) inches wide and thirty-six (36) inches long and to a scale of 1" = 40' and shall bear the seal of a Professional Engineer licensed to practice in the State of Connecticut.
 Contours and elevations shall be based on the same benchmarks as provided in Section 5-1.
 The minimum size for all plan lettering shall be 80 guide "Leroy" or 3/32 inch.
 In addition to the Mylar, the original and ten (10) copies reproduced by black and white or similar contact process shall be submitted.
 The grading plan may be combined with the construction plan with permission of the Commission.
-The grading plan shall show at least the following information:

-- i.
-Title of subdivision. - ii.
-Name and address of the owner of the land to be subdivided; name and address of the applicant if different from the owner. - iii.
-Date, scale, graphic scale, north arrow, town, and state. - iv.
-Layout of existing and proposed lot lines and street lines. - v.
-Existing and proposed contours shown at an interval not exceeding two (2) feet, based on field and aerial survey. - vi.
-Existing and proposed drainage and watercourses. - vii.
-Location of existing and typical location of proposed permanent buildings and structures, including well and septic system locations, in order to illustrate the feasibility of improving proposed lots. - viii.
-Locations, elevations and profiles of all test holes, test pits or borings, located in accordance with the specifications of Appendix C. - ix.
-Notations and details on erosion and sedimentation control methods to be employed.

-(G) Erosion and Sedimentation Control Plan

-In accordance with Sections 22a-325 through 22a-329 of the Connecticut General Statutes, soil erosion and sedimentation controls are required for any activity which would create a disturbed area of cumulatively more than one-half (1/2) acre in size.
+The grading plan shall show at least the following information: - (1) Title of subdivision. - (2) Name and address of the owner of the land to be subdivided; name and address of the applicant if different from the owner. - (3) Date, scale, graphic scale, north arrow, town, and state. - (4) Layout of existing and proposed lot lines and street lines. - (5) Existing and proposed contours shown at an interval not exceeding two (2) feet, based on field and aerial survey. - (6) Existing and proposed drainage and watercourses. - (7) Location of existing and typical location of proposed permanent buildings and structures, including well and septic system locations, in order to illustrate the feasibility of improving proposed lots. - (8) Locations, elevations and profiles of all test holes, test pits or borings, located in accordance with the specifications of Appendix C. - (9) Notations and details on erosion and sedimentation control methods to be employed. - (G) Erosion and Sedimentation Control Plan In accordance with Sections 22a-325 through 22a-329 of the Connecticut General Statutes, soil erosion and sedimentation controls are required for any activity which would create a disturbed area of cumulatively more than one-half (1/2) acre in size.
 Any development creating a disturbed area within a special erosion control area, as defined in Section 2-2-13, is subject to the requirements for filing and obtaining certification of an erosion and sedimentation control plan.
 The purpose of the sedimentation controls is to minimize soil erosion and sedimentation that occurs as a result of rapid changes in land use resulting in the construction of residential, industrial and commercial development, and land disturbing activities associated with development.
 Soil erosion caused by such land use changes necessitates costly repairs to gullies, washed out fills, and roads and embankments, in addition to destroying the inherent soil capabilities to support vegetation.
 The sediment, upon entering water bodies and wetlands, is a major source of pollution and limits desired water quality and supply, aesthetics, recreational and fish and wildlife habitat benefits.
 Deposition clogs storm sewers, road ditches and may damage adjoining properties.